FAQ - Frequently asked questions

 How to apply at the AdBK Nürnberg

 Depending on the subject you select, various admission requirements must be fulfilled, including an artistic-creative aptitude which you must demonstrate on the basis of your portfolio and in the aptitude test.
-An online application tool will be activated at the beginning of the application phase:
+An online application tool will be activated at the beginning of the application phase for Diploma Visual Arts and Art Education and the Master’s program Live Art Forms (March 15th - April 15 th).

-The digital application should be a digitised portfolio with a physical form as a starting point, provided the original work was created in analogue form.
+The digital application should be a digitized portfolio, with a physical form as a starting point, provided that the original works were created in analog form.

 => online application portal